adean1998/mapping-met-museum/index.md

 - **Met’s data can be inconsistent, incomplete, and overly general.**

-- **Any museum data requires careful review, ideally by field experts**
+- **Any museum data requires careful, manual review, ideally by field experts.**

 # Further Uses / Future Directions